More Articles

 Legislative Guidelines

-Buying a property in the name of a company or trust – the pros and cons
+Buying a property in a company or trust

-There is much written about the sale and transfer of property by individuals in their personal capacity.
-But transactions involving the purchase by a legal entity such as a company, trust, or close corporation are dealt with slightly differently.
+Transactions involving the purchase by a legal entity such as a company, trust, or close corporation are dealt with slightly differently in terms of the process.

 Legislative Guidelines